Find Your Fish

 Snowflake Eel (Echidna nebulosa)

-The Snowflake Eel or Echidna nebulosa is a easy to care for saltwater eel that is often found around Hawaii or in the Indo-Pacific area.
-Also known as the Snowflake Moray Eel these fish have a great sense of smell which helps make up for their poor eyesight.
-The Snowflake Eel has the typical eel shaped body with a blotchy stripped body.
-They can grow to about 28" in maximum length.
+The Snowflake Eel or Echidna nebulosa is a relatively easy to care for saltwater eel that is found around Hawaii, and the tropical Indo-Pacific.
+Also known as the Snowflake Moray Eel, these fish have a great sense of smell which helps to make up for their poor eyesight.
+They have the typical eel shaped body with blotchy stripes, that can sometimes resemble snowflakes.
+This species of eel can grow to about 28" in maximum length.
 You can check out the Snowflake Eel underwater in the video below...

-The Snowflake Eel is considered to be very house in an aquarium setting but you should be sure that your aquarium has a tight lid as they tend to try and escape.
+If you do plan on housing a Snowflake Eel in an aquarium setting, be sure that you have a tight lid as they tend to try and escape.
 The following water conditions are recommended, temp.
 72-78F, sg 1.020-1.026; pH 8.1-8.4; and dKH 8-12.
-A aquarium of 30 gallons or more is acceptable.
-Snowflake Eels can be fed clam, crab, shrimp, squid, scallop and fish meat.Please note these fish can go into hibernation mode sometimes and won't be seen or eat for several weeks.
+An aquarium of 30 gallons or more is acceptable.
+Snowflake Eels can be fed clam, crab, shrimp, squid, scallop and fish meat.Please note: These fish can go into hibernation mode and won't be seen or eat for several weeks.
 Be sure to provide them with plenty of hiding spots to keep them happy.
 Compatible tankmates for the Snowflake Eel include large semi-aggressive fish, such as Lionfish, Tangs, Triggerfish and Wrasses.
-If you would like to purchase a Snowflake Eel simply click the picture below...

 Permit Fish (Trachinotus falcatus)